RemiBou/remibou.github.io/_posts/2018-5-29-This-Blog-Week-21.md

 ## Who am I ?
 My name is Rémi Bourgarel, born in 86 in Toulouse where I still live.
 I am passtionnated by software development I have currently many point of interest :
 - .net :  .net core, .net framework, asp.net, blazor, ml.net
-- spring
+- Spring
-- angular (the last two are for my new job)
+- Angular (the last two are for my new job)
-- cloud computing (mainly azure for now)
+- Cloud computing (mainly azure for now)

 ## Jekyll